-Read the assignment and highlight key points.
-Write down questions to ask the professor.
-In particular, look for task words.
+Read the assignment.
+In particular, look for task words like those listed below.
 These are action words used to explain what the assignment requires.

 - What topic(s) do you need to cover?